KAW1204/CS300/README.md

 # CS521
-All the assignment and projects from my CS300 class, Intro To Software Development
+All the assignment and projects from my CS521 class, Information Structures With Python